MelkorBalrog/AutoSafeguard-Analyzer/README.md

 `HazopDoc`/`HazopEntry` and `HaraDoc`/`HaraEntry` pairs to store their rows.
 FMEA and FMEDA tables are stored as `FmeaDoc` and `FmedaDoc` with lists of generic `FmeaEntry` dictionaries capturing the failure mode, cause, detection rating and diagnostic coverage.
+Causes now pull from a shared list of **faults** represented by FTA basic events while failure modes reference gate nodes so common modes can be reused.
+Top level events hold the malfunction they represent which lets FMEDA entries auto-fill the violated safety goal.
 Fault tree diagrams consist of nested `FaultTreeNode` objects that hold FMEA metrics, FMEDA values and traced requirements.

 #### Analysis Relationships